DavidShenJingtao/tp/docs/UserGuide.md

 <a id="field-constraints"></a>
 #### Field Constraints

 - Name: Maximum of up to 500 characters.
-Allows ASCII letters only (a–z, A–Z; no digits), spaces, apostrophes (' U+0027, ‘ U+2018, ’ U+2019, ʼ U+02BC), hyphens (-), periods (.), and slashes (/).
+Allows ASCII letters only (a–z, A–Z; no digits), spaces ( ), apostrophes ('), hyphens (-), periods (.), and slashes (/).
 Examples: O'Connor, D’Angelo, Jean-Luc, J. P. Morgan, Rajesh S/O Raman.
-- Phone: Singapore numbers only — exactly 8 digits (0–9).
+- Phone: Singapore numbers only - exactly 8 digits (0–9).
 No spaces, symbols, or country codes in this field.
 - Email: Must be of the form local-part@domain and adhere to:
   - one and only one '@', no spaces
   - total length ≤ 254; local-part ≤ 64; each domain label ≤ 63